 Miss Minchin, who had previously openly fawned over Sara for her money, but secretly despised her for her wealth, moves Sara out of her luxurious room and into the attic and puts Sara to work as a servant among the people who used to wait on her, leaving the young girl to cope with the humiliation.
 She does this by pretending to be a little princess.
-For the next several years, Sara, who had never dispalyed any arrogance or snobbery is abused by Miss Minchin and the other servants.
-In the meantime, Carrisford discovers that the diamond mine wasn't the disastrous investment he was led to believe and it is now worth a fortune.
+For the next several years, Sara, who had never displayed any arrogance or snobbery, is abused by Miss Minchin and the other servants.
+In the meantime, Carrisford discovers that the diamond mine wasn't the disastrous investment he was led to believe, and it is now worth a fortune.
 But Carrisford has no idea of Sara's whereabouts and begins searching for her.
-Carrisford returns to England and coincidentally moves into a house next door Miss Minchins school.
+Carrisford returns to England and coincidentally moves into a house next door Miss Minchin's school.
 Because he has not met Sara previously, when their paths do cross he just assumes she is a servant.

 This was the fourth adaptation for television of Frances Hodgson Burnett’s 1905 novel, A Little Princess: The Story of Sara Crewe.
-Born in 1849, Burnett was a prolific author of novels for adults but is best remembered for her work for children: in particular for the immensely popular Little Lord Fauntleroy (1886), and The Secret Garden (1911).
+Born in 1849, Burnett was a prolific author of novels for adults but is best remembered for her work for children: particularly for the immensely popular Little Lord Fauntleroy (1886), and The Secret Garden (1911).
 It is an expanded version of the short story "Sara Crewe: or, What Happened at Miss Minchin's", which was serialized in St. Nicholas Magazine from December 1887.

 The first two TV presentations (BBC television 1951 and 1957) went out under the title Sarah Crewe, whilst the third and fourth (BBC 1973 and LWT 1987) as A Little Princess.
-This version boasted an all-star cast with Maureen Lipman as Miss Minchin, Miriam Margoyes as Miss Amelia and Nigel Havers as Carrisford.
+This version boasted an all-star cast with Maureen Lipman as Miss Minchin, Miriam Margolyes as Miss Amelia and Nigel Havers as Carrisford.
 Amelia Shankley starred as Sara.
 Jeremy Burnham adapted the story for television and Carol Wiseman directed.
 Several other versions have appeared since but this version remains a firm favourite and was awarded the BAFTA for Best Children's Programme (Entertainment/Drama) in 1998.

 Published on November 29th, 2018.
 Written by Laurence Marcus for Television Heaven.